ryota-sugimoto/virome_scripts/utils/README.md

 ```

 ## rename_fasta.py
-Rename IDs in the input FASTA file according to the tabular formatted text file.The tabular text file contains two columns; the first column is the original ID and the second column is the new ID.
+Rename IDs in the input FASTA file according to the tabular formatted text file.
+The tabular text file contains two columns; the first column is the original ID and the second column is the new ID.

 ### Example
 ```